corrode/corrode.github.io/content/blog/handling-none-option/index.md

 };
 ```

-To me, `let-else` is the best solution for handling `None` because
+To me, `let-else` is the best solution for handling `None` because:

 - It's part of the standard library.
-- It works for both, libraries and applications.
+- It works for both libraries and applications.
 - It's easy to understand for beginners.
 - It's reasonably compact.
 - It allows for more complex error handling logic in the `else` block if needed.